XseProLeague/Competition-Calendar/README.md

 ### XPL S5 (Planned)
 - **Dates**: July 3, 2025 - July 6, 2025
 - **Status**: Ranked Tier 2
+- **Rules**:

   Hosted by Xinsai e-sports, the event will take place from July 3 - July 6, 2025.
   T2 event, with 16 teams invited startingfrom 1st place in the East Asia VRS rankings.
   The open qualifiers will feature 20teams, with 4 teams advancing to closedqualifiers.
   The main tournament will consistof 8 teams, the top 4 teams from the VRS rankings will secure direct entry, while theremaining 4 spots will be contested by the16 teams through closed qualifiers.

 ### XPL S6 (Planned)
 - **Dates**: December 25, 2025 - December 28, 2025
 - **Status**: Ranked Tier 2
-- Rules:
+- **Rules**:
   Hosted by XinSai Esports, the event will take place from December 25 to December 28, 2025.
   T2 event, with 12 teams invited starting from 9th place in the global VRS rankings.
   The top 4 teams in the VRS rankings will secure direct entry into the main tournament, while the remaining 8 teams will compete for the 4 available spots in the main tournament.